Skip to Content

 What Makes This Program Unique

 2. WCTC's Dental Hygiene Clinic provides comprehensive dental hygiene care to the community in an educational setting.
-Student dental hygienists complete procedures under the supervision of a licensed dentist and registered hygienist.
+Student dental hygienists complete procedures under the supervision of a licensed dentist and registered dental hygienist.

 3. Involvement with the Dental Hygiene Club (SADHA) reinforces the importance of the dental hygienist's role in community service efforts and continuing education.